AnanthaRajuC/LLM-Vision-Capabilities/README.md

 **fix**     : A bug fix
 **perf**    : A code change that improves performance
 **refactor**: A code change that neither fixes a bug nor adds a feature
-**style**   : Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+**style**   : Changes that do not affect the meaning of the code (white-space, formatting, missing semicolons, etc.)
 **test**    : Adding missing tests or correcting existing tests

 ## Reporting Issues/Suggest Improvements